-5. Decides to establish an ad hoc technical expert group, with the terms of reference as set out in the annex to the present decision;
+5. [Decides to establish an ad hoc technical expert group, with the terms of reference as set out in the annex to the present decision;]

+[5 Alt.
+Decides, in the exercise of their sovereign rights over genetic resources, to establish a multilateral benefit sharing mechanism, to operate as follows:

+(a) Each developed country Party shall, in accordance with Articles 20 and 15.7 of the Convention, take legislative, administrative or policy measures, as appropriate, to ensure that 1% of the retail price of all commercial income resulting from all utilization of genetic resources, traditional knowledge associated with genetic resources or digital sequence information on genetic resources is shared through the multilateral benefit sharing mechanism to support the conservation and sustainable use of biological diversity, unless such benefits are otherwise being shared on mutually agreed terms established under the bilateral system;

+(b) All monetary benefits shared under the multilateral benefit sharing mechanism shall be deposited in a global biodiversity fund operated by the Global Environment Facility, as the financial mechanism of the Convention, and this global fund shall also be open for voluntary contributions from all sources;

+(c) The global biodiversity fund shall be used, in an open, competitive, project-based manner, to support on the ground activities aimed at the conservation of biological diversity and the sustainable use of its components, in line with the ecosystem-based approach, caried out by indigenous peoples, local communities and others, in pursuit of spending priorities identified from time to time by the IPBES through scientific assessments;]

-6. Requests the Subsidiary Body on Implementation to consider the report of the ad hoc technical expert group referred to in paragraph 5 above and make recommendations to the Conference of the Parties serving as the meeting of the Parties to the Nagoya Protocol, for its consideration at its fifth meeting;
+6. [Requests the Subsidiary Body on Implementation to consider the report of the ad hoc technical expert group referred to in paragraph 5 above and make recommendations to the Conference of the Parties serving as the meeting of the Parties to the Nagoya Protocol, for its consideration at its fifth meeting;]

-7. Requests the Executive Secretary to facilitate the work of the ad hoc technical expert group referred to in paragraph 5 by, among other things:
+7. [Requests the Executive Secretary to facilitate the work of the ad hoc technical expert group referred to in paragraph 5 by, among other things:

-(a) Preparing a synthesis of the views and information referred to in paragraph above;
+(a) Preparing a synthesis of the views and information referred to in paragraph 4 above;